corentinway/shortest-way/README.md

 - `toString` a function to nicely display a node
 - `prev` was created while computing the shortest path.
 It is a reference with the previous nearest node.

+If there is no path between nodes, empty array will be returned.

 Calling `JSON.stringify( results )` will lead to an error _TypeError: Converting circular structure to JSON_.
 To avoid this, you can remove the previous and next node for each element of the array.

 ```javascript